 The view is important as it shows the ancient meadow and agricultural heritage of the area.
-According to locals, the ancient meadow ath T6, adj  🕜 South es, Sibson has been undisturbed in living memory.
+According to locals, the ancient meadow has been undisturbed in living memory.
 Within the view you can also see the Sence Brook in the small valley.